 The town of Kasese is just outside the northeastern edge of the park, while the town of Rubirizi is just outside the park’s southeastern boundaries.
 The park includes the Maramagambo Forest and borders the Kigezi Game Reserve, the Kyambura Game Reserve, and the Kibale National Park in Uganda, and the Virunga National Park in the Democratic Republic of the Congo.
 The variety of habitats includes grassland savannah, forests, wetlands and lakes.

-Queen Elizabeth National Park occupies an estimated 1,978 square kilometres (764 sq mi).
+Queen Elizabeth National Park occupies an estimated 1,978 square kilometers (764 sq mi).
 The park extends from Lake George in the north-east to Lake Edward in the south-west and includes the Kazinga Channel connecting the two lakes.

 The park was founded in 1952 as Kazinga National Park.
 It was renamed two years later to commemorate a visit by Queen Elizabeth II.
 The Kazinga channel is known for harboring over 1000 hippos, and it’s known as the place having the highest concentration of hippos in the entire world.
 The channel has greatly support tourism in that boat cruise is run in this channel as majority to aquatic wildlife and other wildlife do stay around this channel.

 Queen Elizabeth National Park is known for its wildlife, including African buffalo, Ugandan kob, hippopotamus, Nile crocodile, African bush elephant, African leopard, lion, and chimpanzee.
 It is home to 95 mammal species and over 600 bird species.
 Four of the Big five are present and regularly seen.
-Rhino are absent.
+Rhino is absent.
 The area around Ishasha in Rukungiri District is famous for its tree-climbing lions, whose males sport black manes.

-The Ishasha sector of Queen Elizabeth national park is well known for the tree climbing lions, as they do hide during day time on top of the fig trees.
+The Ishasha sector of Queen Elizabeth national park is well known for the tree climbing lions, as they do hide during daytime on top of the fig trees.
 You can land on a pride of lions over 10 in numbers in branches of a fig tree.
 This has greatly favored game drives in this sector in search for these tree climbing lions, which are only sighted here and at Lake Manyara in Tanzania in the entire world.

 Kyambura gorge is another sector attached to this great part and a nature walk to this great gorge is rewarding as you’re able to sight number of primate species.
 Many tourists do visit this sector of the park for the chimpanzee trekking experience.
 For more chimpanzee trekking experience, you can visit the Kalinzu forest for chimpanzee trekking or Kibale forest which is the hottest spot for chimpanzee experience.